McCracken Poston: Alvin Ridley

 Poston represented Alvin "The Zenith Man" Ridley in an eight-day trial in January 1999.
 Ridley's wife, Virginia, had been found dead in their home after not being seen in public for nearly three decades.
 Virginia Gail Ridley (née Hickey) (April 18, 1948 – October 4, 1997) was a woman who lived with her husband on the outskirts of Ringgold, Georgia, in a dilapidated, cockroach-infested house—though, according to Ridley's lawyer, they made an effort to keep the house clean.
 Virginia's family claimed Alvin prevented all attempts by them to contact her.
 Eight months after her death, Ridley was arrested and later charged with murder, but claimed his epileptic wife died in her sleep.
-Ridley claimed the reason why no one in Ringgold knew of her condition was because of her family's opposition to their marriage, as well as Virginia's fear she would have a seizure in public, and therefore, she decided to live as a recluse.
+Ridley claimed that no one in Ringgold knew of her condition because of her family's opposition to their marriage, as well as Virginia's fear she would have a seizure in public, and therefore, she decided to live as a recluse.
 Ridley maintained he and Virginia were happy and he never harmed her.
 He shared with Poston Virginia's journal, an evidentiary treasure trove consisting of 10,000 pages written over three decades.
 During the trial, Poston presented the courtroom with hundreds of notes and scraps of paper that Virginia journaled on about their reclusive life together.
 After the testimony of defense witness Dr. Braxton Wannamaker, an expert on seizure disorders, and the lack of a motive from the prosecution, the jury acquitted Ridley of all charges.

 The case was featured on the A&E network series American Justice episode "Death in a Small Town", as well as episodes of Extra and Forensic Files.
 The radio storytelling program Snap Judgment had Poston explaining how he defended Ridley and discovered Virginia's documents in the episode "Dirty Work" on November 27, 2015.

 Her writings reflected a happy marriage, with details of meals and TV programs the couple enjoyed.
 She wrote prayers and observations from her Bible study, along with a never-submitted script for Unsolved Mysteries.
 Attorney Poston theorized that Virginia—who suffered from agoraphobia and epilepsy—died of an epileptic seizure as had Florence Griffith-Joyner, whose autopsy he submitted as evidence.
 He argued that her hypergraphia could be part of her epileptic condition.
 The prosecution maintained that Ridley suffocated her, citing his strange, seemingly unemotional behavior upon reporting Virginia's death and speaking about her to others.

+Poston wrote a book about the case, "Zenith Man: Death, Love, and Redemption in a Georgia Courtroom", published by Citadel Books, an imprint of Kensington Publishing.